andrewvenson/py-dash/README.txt

 	or
 	127.0.0.1:5000

-## This is a basic flask blueprint project structure.
+## Basic flask blueprint structure.
-## The application is modularized so we can work on different components of the frontend and backend as a team at the same time.
+## The application is separated in structure so we can work on different components of the frontend and backend as a team at the same time.